initiumlab/imageholics/README.md

 ## What site is supported?

-We support those site at present:
+We support those sites at present:

 * <https://theinitium.com/>